 CAMX offers the most robust programming anywhere for the composites and advanced materials industry by providing a variety of sessions on timely topics with industry experts in a variety of educational settings.
 Browse below for more information on keynote and featured sessions.

 Join the 13th Administrator of the CAMX was pleased to have the 13th Administrator of the National Aeronautics and Space Administration (NASA), Jim Bridenstine, as this year’s opening keynote speaker.
 NASA is continuing to help move the industry forward in these trying times through investments in R&D and technology.
-Bridenstine will highlight the connection between technology developments in advanced materials and US competitiveness in manufacturing across a range of business sectors.
-He will wrap up his talk with an overview of NASA’s partnership opportunities for businesses of all sizes.
+Bridenstine highlighted the connection between technology developments in advanced materials and US competitiveness in manufacturing across a range of business sectors.
+His presentation wrapped up in an overview of NASA’s partnership opportunities for businesses of all sizes.

 2020 Good Day, CAMX!

-CAMX will culminate with Good Day, CAMX hosted by Joel Whitehouse from Hill & Smith Holdings during this closing keynote.
-Joel will discuss the outlook for the US/global economy including risks and M&A activity, followed by a Q&A panel to ask a question or “up-vote” those posed by others.
-During Good Day CAMX, we’ll also announce the 2020 Awards for Composites Excellence winners.
-This year’s awards program features 12 exciting finalists from three categories: Design, Manufacturing, and Market Growth.
+CAMX concluded with Good Day, CAMX hosted by Joel Whitehouse from Hill & Smith Holdings as he discussed the outlook for the US/global economy including risks and M&A activity, followed by a Q&A panel.
+Register to watch this recording.